skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---
+*Updated 2022-08-09, with latest median and mean data as of [Episode 224](https://thefeed.libsyn.com/224-podcast-subscriber-metrics-and-when-youll-make-money-from-your-podcast).*

-*Updated 2022-07-26, with latest median and mean data as of [Episode 223](https://thefeed.libsyn.com/223-iab-stats-faqs-and-resurrecting-your-podcast).*
+*Updated 2022-07-26, with latest country and user agent data as of [Episode 223](https://thefeed.libsyn.com/223-iab-stats-faqs-and-resurrecting-your-podcast).*

 *Updated 2022-07-13, with latest median and mean data as of [Episode 222](https://thefeed.libsyn.com/222-its-only-for-the-famous-people).*